-- Patients with renal impairment - Patients undergoing hemodialysis - Patients with hepatic disease - Prophylactic treatment of migraine: In pregnancy, the occurrence of seizures presents a significant risk for the mother and child.
+- Patients with renal impairment

+- Patients undergoing hemodialysis

+- Patients with hepatic disease

+- Prophylactic treatment of migraine: In pregnancy, the occurrence of seizures presents a significant risk for the mother and child.
 Prescribing MYLAN-TOPIRAMATE to prevent seizures therefore outweighs the risk of malformations to the fetus.
-However, taking MYLANTOPIRAMATE to prevent migraine attacks does not outweigh this risk.
-Consequently, MYLANTOPIRAMATE is contraindicated in pregnancy and in women of child-bearing potential who are not using an effective method of contraception (see 2 CONTRAINDICATIONS).
+However, taking MYLAN-TOPIRAMATE to prevent migraine attacks does not outweigh this risk.
+Consequently, MYLAN-TOPIRAMATE is contraindicated in pregnancy and in women of child-bearing potential who are not using a highly effective method of contraception (see 2 CONTRAINDICATIONS).